-10.1 Complaints to the Privacy Commissioner
+Complaints to the NSW Privacy Commissioner

-Any individual who considers his or her privacy has been breached can make a complaint to the Privacy Commissioner under section 45 of the PPIP Act without going through the Internal Review process of NSW Treasury.
-The complaint must be made within 6 months (or such later time as the Privacy Commissioner may allow) from the time the individual first became aware of the conduct or matter the subject of the complaint.
+Any individual who considers that their privacy has been breached can make a complaint to the NSW Privacy Commissioner under section 45 of the PPIP Act without first going through the Internal Review process of NSW Treasury.
+The complaint must be made within 6 months (or such later time as the NSW Privacy Commissioner may allow) from the time the individual first became aware of the conduct or matter the subject of the complaint.

-However, the Privacy Commissioner can decide not to deal with the complaint if it would be more appropriately dealt with as an Internal Review by NSW Treasury (section 46(3)(e) of the PPIP Act).
+However, the NSW Privacy Commissioner can decide not to deal with the complaint if it would be more appropriately dealt with as an Internal Review by NSW Treasury (section 46(3)(e) of the PPIP Act).

-10.2 Administrative Review by NCAT
+Administrative Review by NCAT

-If the applicant is not satisfied with the outcome of NSW Treasury's Internal Review they may apply to NCAT to review the decision.
+If the applicant is not satisfied with the outcome of NSW Treasury's Internal Review, they may apply to NCAT to review the decision.
 If NSW Treasury has not completed the Internal Review within 60 days, the applicant can also take the matter to NCAT.

-A person must seek an Internal Review before they have the right to seek an external review (section 55(1) of the PPIP Act).
+A person must seek an Internal Review before they have the right to seek an administrative review by NCAT (section 55(1) of the PPIP Act).